-• Before and after photos must be provided to confirm the planting has been undertaken

-- Funding must be used for Indigenous plants only and at least 20% of mix to be large trees (canopy species >5m at maturity) for carbon sequestration - Planting should be carried out between April and August - Planting must be intended to be in perpetuity - Council reserves the right to account for any greenhouse gas emission reductions as part of its emissions accounting - Only one application will be accepted per property every three years - Maximum of \$5000 per group or entity
+- Before and after photos must be provided to confirm the planting has been undertaken. - Funding must be used for Indigenous plants only and 70% of mix to be large trees (canopy species) for carbon sequestration. - Planting must be intended to be in perpetuity. - The carbon credits for the plants will be held by the Council. - Only one application will be accepted per property every three years - Maximum of \$5000 per group